Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 15.33.31 UTC
+- WIB: Minggu, 23 November 2025 16.26.28 UTC
-- WITA: Minggu, 23 November 2025 16.33.31 UTC
+- WITA: Minggu, 23 November 2025 17.26.28 UTC
-- WIT: Minggu, 23 November 2025 17.33.31 UTC
+- WIT: Minggu, 23 November 2025 18.26.28 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success